Robert Labine

-Robert Labine (23 December 1940 – 4 February 2021) was a politician in Gatineau, Quebec.
+Robert "Bob" Labine (23 December 1940 – 4 February 2021) was a politician in Gatineau, Quebec.
 He was best known for being mayor of the former city of Gatineau between 1988 and 1994 and again between 1999 and 2001.
-He was familiarly known as "Bob" Labine.

 Career

 Labine was born in Gatineau, Quebec.
 He entered politics as a councillor of Gatineau in 1968 and remained at that position until 1978.
 He was elected mayor in 1988 and re-elected for a second mandate in 1991.
 Due to conflicts of interest, he resigned in 1994 before re-entering politics in 1999 after then-incumbent mayor Guy Lacroix stepped down after five years as mayor.
 Labine defeated future ADQ candidate Berthe Miron.

 In 2001, Labine competed against then-Hull incumbent mayor Yves Ducharme and lost.
 After the election, he had little involvement in municipal politics.

 During his first mandate, Labine (along with former Aylmer mayor Constance Provost) opposed a project of regrouping the cities of Hull, Aylmer and Gatineau in the early 1990s.
 The merger did occur in 2002 when a bill by the Parti Québécois forced the merger of those three municipalities along with Buckingham and Masson-Angers.
 In 2000, Labine mentioned that a merger would not save money.